MUSHA

-MUSHA is a vertically scrolling shooter developed by Compile and released for the Sega Genesis in 1990.
+MUSHA is a vertically scrolling shooter video game developed by Compile for the Sega Genesis.
 An entry in Compile's shooter series, Aleste, MUSHA places the player in the role of a flying mecha pilot who must destroy a large super intelligent computer threatening planet Earth.
 The game had a working title of Aleste 2 and originally featured a style similar to the first game, but this was changed to a more original Japanese aesthetic and speed metal soundtrack.

 Initial reception for MUSHA was mixed.
 Critics generally agreed the game was enjoyable with great graphics, but found themselves overwhelmed by the number of scrolling shooters on the Genesis and felt the title was unremarkable and lacked challenge.
-The game was re-released on the Wii Virtual Console in Japan in 2008 and the West in 2009.
-It was re-released again on the Nintendo Switch Online + Expansion Pack in 2021.
+The game was re-released on the Wii Virtual Console by Naxat Soft in Japan in 2008 and the West in 2009.
+It was re-released again on the Nintendo Classics service in 2021 by Sega.
 MUSHA has been more well-received in retrospective reviews, where it is cited for its challenging gameplay, strong soundtrack, and graphics that were ahead of its time.